paulbricman/paulbricman.github.io/_posts/2026-03-10-experience-as-material.md

 In the same way as product designers focus on making products ergonomic such that they fit the user's physiognomy like a glove, so do experiences need to be designed so as to fit the participant's broader lifestyle and story.
 This starts with considerations of basic logistics, such as when and where things are happening in relation to their ongoing commitments.
 Yet it can go all the way to considering how experiences can interact constructively with their audience's self-image to kindle their hope and courage.

 And just as physical products benefit from rapid prototyping methods that enable designers to quickly move from one revision to the next, so can experiences benefit from methods of efficiently "playtesting" better ways in which activities could unfold.
-In particular, taking an interactive media system and making it easily configurable and parametric can drastically lower the bar to trying out variations to previous formats.
+In particular, taking an interactive media system and making it easily configurable and parametric can drastically lower the bar to trying out variations.

 <div class="separator stream-circle">
   <img src="/generators/streams/outputs/stream_5.svg" alt="">